Transia-RnD/xahau-py/CONTRIBUTING.md

 4. Be sure to reuse pre-made values, `WALLET`, `DESTINATION`, `TESTNET_WALLET`, `TESTNET_DESTINATION`, `OFFER`, and `PAYMENT_CHANNEL`, from `tests/integrations/reusable_values.py`
 5. Be sure to use condensed functions, like `submit_transaction_async` and `sign_and_reliable_submission_async`, from `tests/integrations/it_utils.py`

-Examples can be found in subfolders of [tests/integrations](https://github.com/XRPLF/xrpl-py/tree/main/tests/integration)
+Examples can be found in subfolders of [tests/integrations](https://github.com/XRPLF/xahau-py/tree/main/tests/integration)

 ## Updating `definitions.json`

 This should almost always be done using the [`xrpl-codec-gen`](https://github.com/RichardAH/xrpl-codec-gen) script - if the output needs manual intervention afterwards, consider updating the script instead.

-1. Clone / pull the latest changes from [rippled](https://github.com/XRPLF/rippled) - Specifically the `develop` branch is usually the right one.
+1. Clone / pull the latest changes from [xahaud](https://github.com/XRPLF/xahaud) - Specifically the `develop` branch is usually the right one.
 2. Clone / pull the latest changes from [`xrpl-codec-gen`](https://github.com/RichardAH/xrpl-codec-gen)
 3. From the `xrpl-codec-gen` tool, follow the steps in the `README.md` to generate a new `definitions.json` file.
-4. Replace the `definitions.json` file in the `ripple-binary-codec` with the newly generated file.
+4. Replace the `definitions.json` file in the `xahau-binary-codec` with the newly generated file.
 5. Verify that the changes make sense by inspection before submitting, as there may be updates required for the `xrpl-codec-gen` tool depending on the latest amendments we're updating to match.